 Kaseya Helpdesk

-From Kaseya Helpdesk, you can access online help and support services for all Kaseya modules.
+From Kaseya Helpdesk, you can access help and support services for all Kaseya modules.
+Simply submit your question on the Kaseya Helpdesk home page to find answers and access related help articles and knowledge base resources.

 How to...

-- Go to the Kaseya Helpdesk login page.
+- Go to Kaseya Helpdesk at https://helpdesk.kaseya.com/.

 - Enter the login credentials for your module account: